sanette/ufind/ufind_mysql.md

 mysql> SOURCE world.sql;
 ```

-This table has the following structure:
+This database has the following structure:

 ```
 mysql> SHOW tables;